How to Find the Right Nursing Assistant College near Decatur Alabama

 - Furnishing basic services to patients

-- Checking patient's vital signs
+- Taking patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

-- Bathing and dressing patients
+- Cleaning and dressing patients

 - Serving and helping patients with meals

-- Conveying patients to other areas
+- Transferring patients to other areas

-CNA ProgramsIn contrast to many other licensed nurses, certified nursing assistants do not have to obtain a college degree.
+CNA ProgramsIn contrast to many other licensed nurses, certified nursing assistants do not need to earn a college degree.
 CNA training can be acquired at community colleges or at Decatur AL vocational or trade schools.
-The duration of the instruction can take anywhere from just one to 3 months, leading to either a certificate or a diploma.
-Under the 1987 Nursing Home Reform Act, students are required to obtain at least 75 hours of training, 16 of which need to be clinical or "hands-on" training hours.
-Keep in mind that this is the minimum period of instruction required and that every state has its specific prerequisites.
-So it's essential to make sure that the course you enroll in not only complies with the federal requirements, but also those for the state where you will be practicing.
-One recommendation is to contact the health or nursing board for your state to make certain that the training course is state certified.
-In addition to the training, each state mandates a passing score on a competency test for certification.
-Depending on the state, there can be additional requirements as well.
+The length of the training program can take anywhere from just one to three months, resulting in either a certificate or a diploma.
+Under the 1987 Nursing Home Reform Act, students are mandated to have at least 75 hours of training, 16 of which must be clinical or "hands-on" training hours.
+Keep in mind that this is the minimum period of instruction required and every state has its own requirements.
+So it's necessary to make sure that the course you enroll in not only fulfills the federal requirements, but likewise those for the state where you will be practicing.
+One tip is to contact the health or nursing board for your state to make certain that the training course is state certified.
+As well as the training, each state mandates a passing score on a competency test for certification.
+Depending on the state, there may be additional prerequisites as well.